 But to be honest, I didn’t even try.

 People have been thrown in jail for attempting to break down the Great Firewall of China, so it’s really not worth the risk.
-I recommend waiting until you get home (or at least to another country!) before you post your pics.
+I recommend waiting until you get home after your first visit (or at least to another country!) before you post your pics.

 The Most Instagrammable Places in China